openshift/openshift-azure/README.md

    `KUBECONFIG=_data/_out/admin.kubeconfig oc get pods`.

 1. To ssh into any OpenShift master node, run `./hack/ssh.sh`.
-You will be able to jump to ther hosts from there.
+You will be able to jump to other hosts from there.

 1. Run `./hack/delete.sh` to delete the deployed cluster.